flipp-oss/deimos/README.md

 # Testing

 Deimos comes with a test helper class which provides useful methods for testing consumers.
+This is built on top of Karafka's [testing library](https://karafka.io/docs/Testing/) and is primarily helpful because it can decode the sent messages for comparison (Karafka only decodes the messages once they have been consumed).

 In `spec_helper.rb`:
 ```ruby